Click on these links to take you to the section you need:

 - Never use hot water, bleach, dishwashing liquid, pre-soaking solutions, or spot removers.
 Always use a non-detergent soap.

-Here's a list of no-no's for cleaning your sleeping bag:
+Here's a list of tips for cleaning your sleeping bag:

-- Don't use a top-loading washing machine (agitator will destroy the baffles in the bag).
+- Don't use a top-loading washing machine (the agitator will destroy the baffles in the bag).

 - Don't use liquid soap or detergent, or a very strong soap or detergent.

-- Don't use your home dryer - they've been known to melt holes in fabric.
+- Don't use your home dryer - they've been known to melt holes in the fabric.

 - Do not lift your bag from one end when wet (lift the entire bag all at once from underneath).

-- Do not store in a stuff sack (use a larger storage sack which allows for air circulation).
+- Do not store in a stuff sack (use a larger storage sack that allows for air circulation).

 - Do not dry in the sun (the UV will damage the nylon).